One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 1/35 scale DDG

-This scale model ship is almost 15 feet long.
-The lower hull took about a month to build, the hangers and aft deckhouse took another month, and the forward superstructure is still being worked on because reasons mostly related to geometry.
+Spun sideways here just for a photo shoot.
+The lower hull took about a month to build, the hangers and aft deckhouse took another month, and the forward superstructure is still being worked on because reasons.
+Mostly related to geometry.

 Why?
 Why is this guy doing this?
 Well..
-I'm relentlessly creative.
+I'm afflicted with a relentlessly creative drive.
 This project replaced my previous hobby, the one where I was a content creator on youtube, making scenery and travel videos complete with custom soundtracks.
-Right around the same time I reached a quarter million views and a thousand subscribers, I realized that the coming maelstrom flood of AI generated video and audio (both the good and bad kinds) would be too much for me.
-Time to pivot toward something less digital and more physical and make something with my hands.
+Right around the same time I reached a quarter million views and a thousand subscribers, I realized that the rising maelstrom slopflood of AI generated video and audio (both the good and bad kinds) would be too much for me.
+Seeing the general enshitification of the internet going from bad to worse, I decided to pivot away from the digital world and go toward the physical IRL meatspace and make something with, as they say, my own two hands.

 It's surprisingly lightweight and sturdy.
-I will admit that more than two times I had to hammer out a large section somewhere due to misalignment and miscalculated measuring issues, which I had figured would probably happen so it didn't hurt too much.
-For your viewing pleasure I thought about including the embarrassing photos of those, uh, learning experiences but tbf they looked too much like either the USS Cole, the USS Fitzgerald or USS John S. McCain on their worst days and it's still too soon.
+I will admit that more than two times I had to forcefully hammer and cut out a large section somewhere due to misalignment and miscalculated measuring issues that most of you would have never noticed but it is always on my mind that there are a quarter million current and former sailors and shipbuilders out there who might notice.
+And I expect a few will give the finished result a critical eye, so accuracy is critical.
+The shipyard's lead architect and the shipyard supervisor eventually decided to both take the blame and move forward.
+For your viewing pleasure I thought about including the embarrassing photos of those, uh, learning experiences but tbf they looked too much like either the USS Cole, the USS Fitzgerald or USS John S. McCain on their worst days.

 1/35 scale ship model arleigh burke class DDG51 us navy destroyer by nick hoke